 We are committed to protecting the privacy and security of your data.
 See the PennOpen Pass Privacy Statement for more information.

-PennOpen Pass is a homegrown product developed by the Penn Medicine Information Services software development team.
+PennOpen Pass was developed by the Penn Medicine Information Services software development team.

 PennOpen Pass does not access the personal data on your phone.
 The application only stores information related to your completion of each day’s symptom survey.
-This data is stored in our secure database, hosted on our internally managed servers.
+This data is stored securely.